Skip to main navigation Skip to main navigation Skip to search Skip to search

 “Libraries should provide materials and information presenting all points of view on current and historical issues.
 Materials should not be proscribed or removed because of partisan or doctrinal disapproval.”

-ALA Library Bill of Rights, opens a new window
+Read the ALA Library Bill of Rights on the ALA website, opens a new window

 A graph showing that the number of unique titles targeted for censorship has risen from 390 books in 2004 to 4,240 books in 2023.